 The key to any meatloaf recipe is that when you are mixing the ingredients, do so carefully.
 If you pack it together hard you’ll end up with a hard meatloaf.
 You want the loaf to be very tender.
 Add all of the ingredients into a large mixing bowl and lightly mix.
 Follow the instructions on your grilling plank and if it suggests soaking in water, place it on a baking sheet filled with water for the suggested amount of time.
 This will reduce flare ups.
 This isn’t too much of a problem on the Big Green Egg©, as the cooking grate is far enough away from the heat to not catch fire.

 Form the meatloaf on the grilling plank and let it rest for a few minutes.
 Meanwhile, light the Big Green Egg© for a medium heat (about 350 degrees F).
-This grill is very easy to target temperature with, as you simply adjust the air intakes and rather quickly the grill changes temperature and holds steady.
-Put a digital thermometer deep in the center of the meatloaf, you’ll want to cook the meatloaf until about 165 degrees F, which will take about 1.5-2 hours, depending on how thick your meatloaf is and how hot your grill is.
+This grill is very easy to target temperature with.
+Simply adjust the air intakes and rather quickly the grill changes temperature and holds steady.
+Put a digital thermometer deep in the center of the meatloaf.
+Cook the meatloaf until about 165 degrees F, which will take about 1.5-2 hours.
+Depending on how thick your meatloaf is and how hot your grill is.
 After about an hour go out with some additional tomato sauce and brush it all over the top of the meatloaf.
 Repeat every 15-20 minutes until a nice tomato glaze has formed on the top.

 Once the meatloaf is finished, let it rest and cool a bit.
 While the grill is still hot, take the Cobblestone Bread Co.™ Toasted Onion Rolls to the grill and lightly grill them for about 30 seconds to get warm.
 Slice the meatloaf thick and assemble the sandwich by placing the meatloaf on the roll and topping it with a slice of mozzarella cheese.
 The Cobblestone Bread Co.™ Toasted Onion Rolls work great for this recipe because they are sturdy rolls that can handle such a hearty sandwich.
 Fantastic!
 These should be the “go to” rolls for any summer cookout.